CodeHunt101/space-travel/README.md

 ├── public/                # Public assets (images, icons, etc.)
 ├── src/
 │   ├── app/               # Main application components and pages
-│   │   ├── components/    # Reusable UI components
+│   │   ├── components/    # Reusable UI components and SCSS modules
-│   │   ├── styles/        # Global and modular SCSS styles
+│   │   ├── styles/        # Global SCSS styles
 │   │   ├── utils/         # Utility functions and type definitions
 │   │   ├── data.json      # Static data for destinations, crew, and technology
-│   │   └── ...            # Other application-specific files
+│   │   └── ...            # Other application-specific files such as pages
 ├── .eslintrc.json         # ESLint configuration
 ├── .gitignore             # Files and directories to be ignored by git ├── package.json           # Project metadata and npm scripts